New year, same hot streak. Ewing keeps the fire lit in 2017.

 The kid was quick, light-footed and transferred power between tight arcs without losing a hint of momentum.
 Jack and Crewsie looked at each other and shook their heads.
 I had never seen the kid before, never even heard of him, but the boy was 17-year-old Ethan Ewing, from North Stradbroke Island, Australia.

 I also didn’t know he’d won, like, four different pro-juniors in a row earlier that year, as well as a QS in Burleigh.
 He’d gotten a wildcard into this particular QS 10K and was mowing through the heats.
 (A month later he’d place runner-up as a wildcard in the US Open.)
+And now, to add to this list, a World Junior Title.

 But besides being a total contest-junky, after watching Ethan more, what really struck me as exceptional about his approach was his unwavering commitment to on-rail, in the water, finesse surfing.
 A sort of method you don’t really see much — especially in a teenager — anymore, these days.